The Bachelor (Australian TV series) season 1: Episode 13

 Rochelle was the first finalist to be introduced to Tim's family over lunch.
-Tim's mum had a private and probing conversation with Rochelle and thought Rochelle hadn't completely let her walls down.
+Tim's mum had a private and probing conversation with Rochelle and thought Rochelle had not completely let her walls down.

-Next it was Anna's turn to be introduced to the family and they noticed how uplifting her energy was and how Tim couldn't stop smiling.
+Next it was Anna's turn to be introduced to the family and they noticed how uplifting her energy was and how Tim could not stop smiling.
 Tim's sister commented that Tim was being 'himself when he was with Anna'.
 Tim's mother also had a private chat with Anna and Anna found some of the questions daunting and intense and discovered she had to admit she was in love with Tim.